 Endangering the Welfare of a Child

-Endangering the welfare of a child is a Class A misdemeanor in New York, which carries up to one year in jail.
+Endangering the welfare of a child is a Class A misdemeanor in New York, which carries a penalty of up to one year in jail.
 Many times, when the offense is committed by a parent or guardian, there will also be family offense petitions filed in Family Court, as well as abuse and/or maltreatment (neglect) investigations by Child Protective Services (CPS) or New York City’s Administration for Children’s Services (ACS).

 Unfortunately, the statute is so broad and vague, our White Plains criminal defense lawyers recognize that it can criminalize the most innocent conduct.
 Furthermore, the lack of specificity in the wording the statute and the broad range of conduct that the statute can criminalize means that law enforcement and prosecutors can threaten to charge someone, or actually charge someone, with endangering the welfare of a child for almost any conduct involving children.

-One is guilty of endangering the welfare of a child when:
+There are two separate subdivisions of endangering the welfare of a child.

-- He or she knowingly acts in a manner likely to be injurious to the physical, mental or moral welfare of a child less than seventeen years or age or directs or authorizes such child to engage in an occupation involving a substantial risk of danger to his life or health; or
+- The first is committed when a person knowingly acts in a way that is likely to cause injury to the mental, moral or physical health of a child under seventeen years old or directs or permits a child to engage in a job involving a substantial danger to the child’s health or life.

 Many times, when a person is charged with endangering the welfare of a child, they are also charged with another crime that forms the basis of the endangering charge.
 Sometimes, we see someone charged with endangering the welfare of a child also charged with assault, sexual assault, rape, menacing, reckless endangerment, manslaughter, or even murder.
 The prosecution’s theory is that the assault or other criminal conduct directed toward the child also endangered their welfare.